-- DANC 160 Reading and Writing Dance

-- DANC 325 Choreography

-- TARA A30 Dance Ensemble (four full semesters)

-- TART 220 Theatre Practicum
+- DANC 160 Reading and Writing Dance - DANC 325 Choreography - DANA A30 Dance Ensemble (four full semesters) - Theatre Production Practicum as detailed above

-- Any two of the following: DANC 215 Modern Dance Technique DANC 216 Ballet Technique DANC 217 Jazz Dance Technique TART 150 Movement for the Theatre
+Two of the following: DANC 215 Modern Dance Technique DANC 216 Ballet Technique DANC 217 Jazz Dance Technique TART 150 Movement for the Theatre

-TART 260 Theatre Production: Scenery and Lighting

-- OR

-- TART 280 Theatre Production: Costume and Makeup
+One of the following TART 260 Theatre Production: Scenery and Lighting TART 280 Theatre Production: Costume and Makeup

-Image: Costume and Makeup

-Generally, Theatre Arts majors should adopt the following course sequencing guidelines: 100-level courses for first year students; 200-level courses for second year students; 300- and 400-level courses for third year students and for fourth year students.
-With some exceptions all major coursework is offered yearly.
-Students interested in pursuing a Dance minor should contact the Director of the Dance Ensemble.

-First year: TART 120 Voice for the Theatre TART 140 Beginning Acting TART 150 Movement for the Theatre
+First year: TART 120 Voice for the Theatre TART 140 Beginning Acting TART 150 Movement for the Theatre TART 260 Theatre Production: Scenery and Lighting or TART 280 Theatre Production: Costume and Make-up Second year: TART 210 Script into Performance: Text Analysis TART 260 Theatre Production Scenery and Lighting TART 280 Theatre Production: Costume and Make-up Third year: TART 310 History of Theatre and Drama I or

-TART 260 Theatre Production: Scenery and Lighting The Department recommends completion of three of these four courses during the first year.
-Second year: TART 210 Script into Performance: Text Analysis TART 280 Theatre Production: Costume and Make-up The Department recommends completion of all of the above courses by the end of the second year.
-Third year: TART 310 History of Theatre and Drama I (alternate years) TART 311 History of Theatre and Drama II (alternate years) TART 450 Production Design Fourth year: TART 430 Stage Directing TART 497 Senior Seminar
+TART 311 History of Theatre and Drama II TART 450 Production Design

+Fourth year: TART 310 History of Theatre and Drama I or TART 311 History of Theatre and Drama II TART 430 Stage Directing TART 497 Senior Seminar

 The Senior Capstone Experience for the Theatre Arts major consists of three parts.
-Part one is completed during the Fall Semester, and part three is completed during the Spring Semester of the senior year.
+Part one is completed during the Fall Semester, and part two and part three are completed during the Spring Semester of the senior year.
 Part one consists of a written document of the student's manifesto for the Theatre, part two consists of a public oral presentation of that manifesto.
 Part three is participation in TART 497 Senior Seminar for which the student receives a grade.
-The grade average of parts two and three is entered on the student's transcript but is not calculated in the GPA.
+The grade average of parts one and two is entered on the student's transcript but is not calculated in the GPA.